 Freemason secrets allegedly lurk behind everything from the planning of our nation’s capital to murder.
 Members of the enigmatic Masonic brotherhood include prominent politicians, Founding Fathers and titans of business.
 In modern times, Masons are known for donating millions to charity.
 But who are the Freemasons and what do they stand for?
 Is there really a secret Freemason handshake?
 Here are seven things you may not know about Freemasons.

-1. The Freemasons Are the Oldest Fraternal Organization in the World.
+1. The Freemasons Are the Oldest Fraternal Organization in the World

 Freemasons belong to the oldest fraternal organization in the world, a group begun during the Middle Ages in Europe as a guild of skilled builders.
 With the decline of cathedral building, the focus of the society shifted.
-Today, “Freemasons are a social and philanthropic organization meant to make its members lead more virtuous and socially oriented lives,” says Margaret Jacob, professor of history at University of California, Los Angeles, and author of Living the Enlightenment: Freemasonry and Politics in Eighteenth-Century Europe.
-Grounded in the Enlightenment, the organization “still conveys [the era’s] core values, religious tolerance, thirst for knowledge [and] sociability,” says Cécile Révauger, a freemason, historian of Freemasonry and professor at the University of Bordeaux.
+Today, “Freemasons are a social and philanthropic organization meant to make its members lead more virtuous and socially oriented lives,” says Margaret Jacob, professor of history at the University of California, Los Angeles, and author of Living the Enlightenment: Freemasonry and Politics in Eighteenth-Century Europe.
+Grounded in the Enlightenment, the organization “still conveys [the era’s] core values, religious tolerance, thirst for knowledge [and] sociability,” says Cécile Révauger, a Freemason, historian of Freemasonry and professor at the University of Bordeaux.

 While not a secret society, per se, it does have secret passwords and rituals that originate with the medieval guild, says Jacob: “In the original guild, there were three stages: Apprentice, Fellowcraft and Master Masons who oversaw everyone working on a site.
 Today, these degrees are more philosophical.”

-2. Freemason Symbols Aren’t What You Think.
+2. Freemason Symbols Aren’t What You Think

 Freemasons have long communicated using visual symbols drawn from the tools of stonemasonry.
 The “All-Seeing Eye,” or Eye of Providence, while not designed by Masons, has been used by the group to represent the omniscience of God.
 The most well-known Freemason symbol, “The Square and Compasses,” depicts a builder’s square joined by a compass.
 The “G” at its center remains subject to dispute; some experts at the Massachusetts Institute of Technology, for example, believe the “G” in the symbol’s center represents geometry, a critical field to the first Freemasons, while others believe it represents God, the “Grand Architect of the Universe.”
 The Square and Compasses remains a popular symbol on Masonic rings.